1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 corresponds to your cloud disk.

-To access it in write mode, you need to mount it:
+To access it in write mode, you must mount it:

 [root@ov-abcd ~]# mount /dev/vdb1 /mnt/